How Data Fabric Simplifies Data Management in Hybrid Cloud and Multi-Cloud

 AI/ML + data fabric.
 Complex machine learning (ML) and deep learning (DL) models, powering truly innovative products such as autonomous vehicles, wealth management solutions, or predictive supply chain algorithms require significant volumes of training and validation data during development.
 Post-deployment data processing capabilities only intensify.
-For instance, Credit Karma captures over per user to assess their credit score and provide personalized financial product recommendations.
+For instance, Credit Karma captures over 2,600 data attributes per user to assess their credit score and provide personalized financial product recommendations.
 Data fabric supports rapid processing of such vast volumes of data.

 IoT + data fabric.
 Likewise, industries such as manufacturing, transportation, telecom, and agriculture among others are actively experimenting with IoT and sensing technology use cases.
 Compact and affordable, the new generation of sensors can effectively collect a wide range of multi-modal data — from pressure and temperature to infrared light frequency and vibrations.
 Data fabric facilitates timely collection, transmission, standardization, and integration of such “raw” intel for subsequent analysis.